Hangover3832/ComfyUI-Hangover-Nodes/README.md

 ![](img/ComfyUI_00132.jpg)
 kosmos-2 output of the above (unpixelated) image: _An image of Ivanka Trump standing next to a tombstone that says Donald Trump, with a crowd of people standing behind her._

-**At the first start, the kosmos-2 model files will be downloaded from huggingface.**
+**At the first start, the kosmos-2 model files will be downloaded from huggingface.
+Please be patient.**

 ### Examples:
+(Non cherry picked)

 <table>
     <tr>